There are currently no products in the cart.

 What are BCAAs and Why Are They Important?

-All proteins consist of amino acids, which are characterized based on their structure.
+All proteins consist of amino acids, which are characterized based on their molecular structure.
 All of the different amino acids form the building blocks of your body’s tissues.
 Of the 20 different types, three are considered branched-chain amino acids: leucine, isoleucine, and valine.

 BCAAs are essential amino acids, which means our bodies cannot create them on their own.
 They play a vital role in general wellness and a unique role in muscle tissue.
 In fact, they make up 35% of all the essential amino acids in muscle protein.

 Unlike other amino acids that are broken down in the liver, BCAAs pass directly into the tissues — muscle included.
 As such, they contribute to energy metabolism during exercise.